flux-framework/flux-operator/docs/getting_started/user-guide.md

 ### Production

-To deploy the flux operator, you'll need to start with the same clone:
+To deploy the Flux Operator, you'll need to start with the same clone:

 ```bash
 $ git clone https://github.com/flux-framework/flux-operator